 Best Panty Vibrator Comparison

 Does “forbidden” feel hotter?
-Panty vibrators like We-Vibe Moxie fit inside your underwear…ready to arouse you, keep you turned on, during a night out.
+Panty vibrators like Lovense Ferri & We-Vibe Moxie fit inside your underwear…ready to arouse you, keep you turned on, during a night out.
 If you’re drawn to the thought of wearing sex toys in public, you’re not alone—many people find it tantalizing.
 Thrilling.
 Crazy sexy hot?!
 And if you’re *not* a bit of an exhibitionist, remote control vibrating panties are excellent for wearing inside your home too: you might have your partner control the vibes as foreplay, or during other kinds of sex (handjobs, bondage play, etc.).

-I’ve rounded up a selection of the best panty vibrators out now: Most are remote controlled, with one remote *and* app-controlled exception, the We-Vibe Moxie.
+I’ve rounded up a selection of the best panty vibrators out now: Most are remote controlled, with one remote *or* app-controlled exception, the We-Vibe Moxie.
 My previous guide to app-controlled vibrators includes vaginal and anal options you can control via your phone.
 But the panty vibrators discussed here are clit-centric.
 A good thing for anyone who’s more responsive to clitoral than vaginal stimulation—that is, most people with clits.
 Remote control panties are fun aids for both date night and solo play too (they are hands free vibrators for wearing while you do chores or relax at night!).

-As a sex toy critic, I have high standards—so I’ve ignored a plethora of vibrating panties that fall into the “why-even-bother” category (like the Hustler wireless remote control vibrator).
-True, your panty vibe is never going to be wand-vibrator-strong, but you don’t have to settle for mediocrity either.
-I’ll start with the best remote control clit vibrator: the Lovense Ferri.
-I’ll compare its advantages against the very-good We-Vibe Moxie (app & remote), Satisfyer Sexy Secret & Little Secret (the cheapest app-controlled sex toys!), the strong & under-$50 Viben Racy (remote only), and the strong-but-buzzy Nu Sensuelle Remote Panty Vibe (remote only).
+I’ll start with the best remote control clit vibrator still in 2024: the Lovense Ferri.
+I’ll compare its advantages against the “pretty good but less powerful” We-Vibe Moxie (app & remote), Satisfyer Sexy Secret & Little Secret (the cheapest app-controlled sex toys!), and more.
 All these app or remote control vibrating adult toys are handsfree vibrating / wearable vibrators, and the best ones (Ferri & Moxie & Little Secret, below) now include a magnetic clip for stable positioning inside any pair or underwear.

 Lovense Ferri (9/10)